Melvin Gordon: Personal life

 In 2018, Gordon founded the Beyond the Flash Foundation, which is designed to help fight hunger and provide needy families with support.
 The foundation supports mission-aligned organizations in California, Colorado, and Wisconsin.

 Gordon was arrested in Denver for speeding and DUI on October 14, 2020.
 He posted a $55,000 cash bond.
-He pleaded not guilty to the charges on January 14, 2021.
-The DUI charge was dismissed on March 10, 2021, and Gordon instead pleaded guilty to speeding and reckless driving.
+Gordon pleaded not guilty to the charges on January 14, 2021.
+The DUI charge was dismissed on March 10, 2021, and he instead pleaded guilty to speeding and reckless driving.